 Their fields of expertise range from Indigenous Governance, to Human Rights, to Environmental Law to Comparative Law.

 Signa Daum Shanks is an academic from Saskatchewan.
-She is currently a professor at Osgoode Hall Law School where she teaches torts, Indigenous governance and history.
+Before joining the Faculty, she was a professor at Osgoode Hall Law School where she taught torts, Indigenous governance and history.
 Her research is concerned with Law and Economics, and Indigenous Governance.
-Prior to joining Osgoode she was an Assistant Professor at the University of Saskatchewan College of Law.
+Prior to joining Osgoode, she was an Assistant Professor at the University of Saskatchewan College of Law.

 Daum Shanks has her PhD in History from Western, and while completing it was awarded a SSHRC Doctoral Fellowship.
 She also has a BA (Hons) from the University of Saskatchewan, an MA from Western, an LLB from Osgoode in 1999, and an LLM from the University of Toronto.
 As well, Professor Daum Shanks has studied at the École de langue française et de culture québécoise at L’Université du Québec à Chicoutimi.
 While completing graduate work in history, she also passed translation training in French and studied the eighteenth century legal system in New France.
 For her training in law, Professor Daum Shanks articled at Saskatchewan Justice and clerked at the Land Claims Court of South Africa via her participation in Osgoode’s Intensive Program in Aboriginal Lands, Resources and Governments.

-She will be teaching Torts and Indigenous Peoples and the Law for the academic year 2021-2022.
+She is teaching Torts and Indigenous Peoples and the Law for the academic year 2021-2022.

-Julie Ada is a PhD student at the University of Ottawa, Faculty of Law.
-After a few years in law school in South Africa, she completed her first LLM at the University of Cape Town (South Africa), specializing in International Human Rights Law, followed by a second LLM at McGill University specializing in Comparative law.
-She is the recipient of a handful of scholarships, notably: the Joseph-Armand Bombardier Scholarship and a 3-year Center for International Governance Innovation (CIGI) PhD scholarship in International Law.
+Julie Ada is a PhD student at the Faculty of Law.
+After a few years in law school in South Africa, she completed her first LLM at the University of Cape Town (South Africa), specializing in International Human Rights Law, followed by a second LLM at McGill University specializing in Comparative Law.
+She is the recipient of a handful of scholarships, notably: the Joseph-Armand Bombardier Scholarship and a three-year Center for International Governance Innovation (CIGI) PhD scholarship in International Law.

-She will be teaching Property and Immigration and Refugee Law for the academic year 2021-2022.
+She is teaching Property and Immigration and Refugee Law for the academic year 2021-2022.

 Hassan M. Ahmad is a scholar, advocate, and activist who explores issues around law and political economy, tort liability, international human rights, and comparative legal history.
 Holding law degrees from Osgoode Hall Law School and UC Berkeley, Hassan is in the final stages of his doctorate at the University of Toronto, Faculty of Law, where his dissertation examines the tortious liability of transnational corporate actors in the colonial and contemporary periods pursuant to human rights violations in subjugated territories.
 During his doctorate, Hassan has been a visiting scholar at the Lauterpacht Centre for International Law at the University of Cambridge and taught courses in the law faculties at the University of Toronto and the University of Windsor.